Optimize Egress Costs with Follower Fetching on Confluent Cloud using AWS VPC Peering

 Support for /27 CIDR blocks is in Limited Availability to a subset of Confluent customers.
 To be considered for access before General Availability, contact Confluent Support.

-In Confluent Cloud, the cross-zone traffic costs are split between Confluent and you.
+In Confluent Cloud, available through AWS Marketplace or directly from Confluent, the cross-zone traffic costs are split between Confluent and you.
 You can reduce your AWS egress bandwidth costs by configuring your clients to consume from the nearest follower, instead of the leader.

 This “fetch from follower” feature is available in Confluent Cloud based on the Kafka Improvement Proposal (KIP) 392.
 If you configure clients to use this feature, clients consume from replicas in the same Availability Zone (AZ) and reduce cross-zone egress charges on your AWS networking.